-Students will benefit from working closely with highly experienced faculty members comprising distinguished UN-CECAR scholars and practitioners, UN agency staff, and UNU-ISP academic staff.
-UNU-ISP also shares a building with many UN agencies, which makes it a unique learning environment.
+Students will benefit from working closely with highly experienced faculty members comprising distinguished UN-CECAR scholars and practitioners, UN agency staff, and UNU-IAS academic staff.
+UNU-IAS also shares a building with many UN agencies, which makes it a unique learning environment.

 The UNU Library offers access to a wide range of academic books, over 10,000 electronic journals, World Bank and Organisation for Economic Co-operation and Development (OECD) publications, and official UN documents.
 All students will receive a comprehensive library orientation session at the beginning of the course.